Skip to Content

 They are stubborn like that.

-I did pick up my favorite toy for him that keeps him occupied right now when it is 9 degrees here in New York.
-Bently loves it and many times I will feed half his pellet food to him in it.
+I did pick up my favorite treat ball toy for him that keeps him occupied right now when it is 9 degrees here in New York.
+Bently loves this treat ball it, and many times, I will feed half his pellet food to him in it.

-This will become less as the weather warms up and Bently is able to root around outside, naturally.
+This will become less as the weather warms up and Bently can root around outside naturally.

 More Mini Pig Stuff: